 Myanmar, also known as Burma, was long considered a pariah state while under the rule of an oppressive military junta from 1962 to 2011.
 The generals who ran the country suppressed almost all dissent – symbolised by the house arrest of opposition leader Aung San Suu Kyi – and stood accused of gross human rights abuses, prompting international condemnation and sanctions.
 A gradual liberalisation process has been under way since 2010.
 Burma’s first civilian government after more than five decades of military dictatorship was sworn into office on 30 March 2016.
 The dominance of the largest ethnic group, the Burman or Bamar people, over the country’s many minorities has been fuelling a series of long-running rebellions, although a gradual peace process yielded a draft ceasefire deal in 2015.

-The history of the Christian Churches in Myanmar is a long and colourful mix of Christian denominations which have come to the country to share the message of Jesus Christ with the people of the many ethnic groups represented in the country – some missionary groups coming to Burma / Myanmar more than 100 years ago.
-The LCA works in partnership with the Lutheran Church of Malaysia and in partnership with the LWF Mekong Mission Forum to help to build the theological capacity of the four LWF partner churches in Myanmar.
+Christian missionaries first came to Myanmar in the 1500s and again in the 18th century, but they saw no results for their labours.
+After American missionary Adoniram Judson arrived in 1813, six years passed before even one Burmese turned to Christ.
+Other missionaries began serving in Myanmar and the Gospel gradually spread, before most workers were expelled in 1966.
+Today, the LCA works in partnership with the Lutheran Church in Malaysia (LCM) and in partnership with the LWF Mekong Mission Forum to help to build the theological capacity of the four Lutheran World Federation Churches represented in Myanmar (Evangelical Lutheran Church in Myanmar, Lutheran Church of Myanmar, Myanmar Lutheran Church and the Mara Evangelical Church in Myanmar).
 The LCA’s engagement in mission and ministry in Myanmar is very recent.
 There continue to be requests issued by the LCM to the LCA to provide teachers for the short term Lutheran Distinctive training / theological capacity courses offered annually in Myanmar.
-Currently there are the four Lutheran World Federation Churches represented in Myanmar.

 Projects you support